wassim-saadallah/tp4-eservices/README.md

 # The Steps

 ## What we'll need
-- [Docker](https://www.docker.com/get-docker) (For windows 10 Pro install Docker or for Windows or install "Docker tools" on previous systems)
+- Install [Docker](https://www.docker.com/get-docker) (For windows 10 Pro install Docker or for Windows or install "Docker tools" on previous systems)
 - Text Editor or an IDE
 - Terminal
 - Some Patience

+**PS** : In the case of installing the Docker tools it will require installing VirtualBox cause the containers will be ran on a linux machine.
+Docker for Windows uses _Hyper-V_ technology provided by windows 10.

+The final project structre looks like this :

 ```
 ├───product-service